Q. How do I know if my organization is qualified for funding?

 Q. When are the deadlines for grant proposals submissions?
 How soon will I be informed of its status?

-A. If your organization is invited to submit a Letter of Inquiry, following review by staff, your organization may then be further invited to submit a full application.
+A. Once your organization submits a Letter of Inquiry, following review by staff, your organization may then be further invited to submit a full application.
 Deadlines for the two 2020 funding cycles are: